Sign in

 Get more information from the experts at Petro.

-Be sure to check our heating oil pricing plans and special offers.
+Be sure to check out our heating oil pricing plans and special offers.
 Remember to contact Petro today for inquiries about your home heating system, heating oil services, hot water heater services, propane services, and more!

 How Does an Oil Boiler Work

-An oil fired boiler works by burning oil to heat water.
+An oil-fired boiler works by burning oil to heat water.
 The hot water is then circulated through a system of pipes to heat your home or commercial space.

-Here are the basic steps of how an oil fired boiler works:
+Here are the basic steps of how an oil-fired boiler works:

 1. Oil is pumped from a storage tank to the boiler.